-For stationary combustion plants, the emission estimates for the years 1990-2018 have been updated according to the latest energy statistics published by the Danish Energy Agency.
-The update included both end use and transformation sectors as well as a source category update.
-The changes in the energy statistics are largest for the years 2016, 2017 and 2018.
-The revisions are shown in the energy statistics (DEA, 2020a)
+For stationary combustion plants, the emission estimates for the years 1990-2019 have been updated according to the latest energy statistics published by the Danish Energy Agency.
+The update included both end use and transformation and also a source category update.
+The changes in the energy statistics are largest for the years 2017, 2018 and 2019.
+The revisions are shown in the energy statistics.
+A large number of fuels have been revised including coal, natural gas, wood, fossil waste and biomass waste.